MRP vs. ERP: Which Solution is Right for You?

 What does MRP stand for?

 Initially, MRP started out meaning material requirements planning.
-And as the name indicates, it was designed to help businesses plan for the types and quantities of materials they would need for a project.
+As the name indicates, it was designed to help businesses plan for the types and quantities of materials they would need for a project.
 They were useful as forecasting and ordering tools because they ensured that the right materials in the right quantities were available for production on the right date.

 In addition to providing a bill of materials and tracking inventory, the original MRP software could produce a master production schedule for manufacturing a part or component.
 This MRP software was available during the 1970s and did not incorporate any other processes.

-The role of the MRP was expanded in the 1980s
+The role of MRP was expanded in the 1980s

-By the 1980s, MRP had evolved into manufacturing resources planning and was now combining production planning and reporting, human resources and, of course, inventory into a comprehensive planning process.
+By the 1980s, MRP had evolved into manufacturing resources planning and was now combining production planning and reporting, human resources and, of course, inventory management into a comprehensive planning process.
 This new and improved version of manufacturing software was referred to as MRP II in the beginning, but it wasn’t long until everyone understood that MRP stood for the integration of all these processes combined with the help of computer technology.

-The modern MRP software includes capacity planning, scheduling, control on the shop floor, and a variety of calculations, including financial calculations.
-It allows for input from several departments real-time information throughout the shop and offices.
+Modern MRP systems include capacity planning, scheduling, shop floor control, production tracking, and a variety of calculations, including financial calculations.
+It allows for real-time input from several departments throughout the enterprise.
 The advantages to manufacturers can be significant, giving them the means to compare their forecasts to actual data, analyze performance, and improve their processes for increased efficiency.

 How does MRP work in practice?